voc0der/Skip-Game-Launcher/README.md

 # Battle.Net.Game.Launchers

+I made this so that my Windows 10 TileCreator wouldn't get confused about which Battle.Net shortcut I was assigning icons too.
+It can also be used just to launch the game.

 For compatibility your Battle.net install base path must be: C:\Program Files (x86)\Battle.net<br />
 The games can be elsewhere.